Path Loss, Angular Spread and Channel Sparsity Modeling for Indoor and Outdoor Environments at the sub-THz Band: Power Angular Spread Modeling

+where $\phi_i$ is the azimuth angle of arrival of the $i-th$ MPC considering values in the range $0$ to $2\pi$ and $P_i$ is the corresponding power gain and $\mu_{AsA}$ is the mean of ASA.
+Both equations are applied for every Tx-Rx antenna link.

-Using Eq.~\eqref{Eq:Sa} and Eq.~\eqref{Eq:MuASA}, ASA values have been calculated for every Tx-Rx link of the available measurement sets.
-Then, the mean and standard deviation of $S_{A}$ have been calculated separately for LoS and NLoS links in indoor and outdoor environments, respectively.
-The results are given in Table~\ref{Table:Power Angular spread} where it is shown that the lowest mean value of $S_{A}$ is observed for NLoS links in indoor environments being equal to \ang{38.5}.
-For the rest of the categories of the table, the mean values range from \ang{46.1} to \ang{52.3} without a clear trend with respect to propagation conditions or environment.
+Using \cite[eqs.(2) and (3)]{J:Zhang}, ASA values have been calculated for every Tx-Rx link of the available measurement sets.
+Then, the mean and standard deviation of $S_{A}$ have been calculated separately for LoS and NLoS links assuming indoor and outdoor environments, respectively.
+The corresponding results are given in Table~\ref{Table:Power Angular spread}.
+As it can be observed, a lowest mean value for $S_{A}$ of \ang{10} has been observed for NLoS links in outdoor environment, whereas a higher mean value of \ang{15.6} has been observed for NLoS links in indoor environment.

-However, one can observe that mean $S_{A}$ takes larger values for LoS links compared to NLoS ones for both indoor and outdoor measurements.
-Additionally, for LoS links mean $S_{A}$ is larger for indoor environments compared to the outdoor ones while the opposite is observed for NLoS links.
-The standard deviation of $S_{A}$ ranges from \ang{45.4} to \ang{56.6}.
-Outdoor environments appear with somewhat higher values than indoor ones both for LoS and NLoS conditions.

-Indicative results for $\mu_{\text{ASA}}$ and $S_{A}$ are given in Fig.~\ref{Fig:20} for every outdoor link of the measurement set.
-As expected, $\mu_{\text{ASA}}$ takes random values between \ang{50} and \ang{350} as the relative position between Tx and Rx changes also in a random manner.
-On the other hand, $S_{A}$ are distributed around their mean values (which equals to \ang{46.1}) with standard deviation of \ang{56.6} (see Table~\ref{Table:Power Angular spread}).
-Moreover, for links longer than about 100 meters, $S_{A}$ values are very low, indicating that the received power is dominated by the strongest MPC.
+Note that the observed values are roughly in agreement with the statistics of directional channels available in \cite{Molischbook}, where mean $S_{A}$ values of less than \ang{20} have been reported for indoor and urban environments.
+It should be pointed out, however, that the results presented in \cite{Molischbook} are valid for below 6 GHz wireless channels.

+Figs.~\ref{Fig:paindoorL} and~\ref{Fig:paindoorNL} depicts the PAS for LoS and NLoS indoor links, respectively, based on measurements taken in the Shopping Mall, the Airport and Hall 1 and Hall 2 described in Table~\ref{tab:MeasurementDetails}.
+As it can be observed, for the NLoS cases, azimuth angle spread $S_A$ has larger values i.e. up to approximately \ang{52}, as compared to the corresponding LoS cases.

+Figs.~\ref{Fig:paoutdoorL} and~\ref{Fig:paoutdoorNL} depict power angular spread values assuming outdoor LoS and NLoS links, respectively.
+As it can be observed, $S_A$ values for NLoS cases have greater values than the corresponding ones in LoS scenarios.
+Specifically, a maximum value of up to approximately \ang{55} has been observed in the former test case.
+Interestingly, our derived results indicate that there is no evidence that the angular spread depends on the distance, for all considered test cases.
+This finding is also verified by the observation of Figs~\ref{Fig:paindoorL}-~\ref{Fig:paoutdoorNL}.